-It is more easy for the plaintiff to satisfy the burden of proof in the second scenario because the tripping hazard was more permanent in nature, as compared to the slipping hazard which is more transient.
+It is more easy for the plaintiff to satisfy the burden of proof in the second scenario because the tripping hazard was more permanent in nature.
+Compared to the slipping hazard, this is is more transient.

 In a “slip and fall” case, it is often more difficult to establish how long a substance or object has been on the floor.
 This can make it very difficult to establish that the defendant knew, or should have known, about the existence of the dangerous condition.

 In a “trip and fall” case, the plaintiff’s burden of proof is more easily satisfied.
 Many times through depositions or discovery, the plaintiff’s lawyer can establish that the defendant’s employees (or even its management) had been in the area of the defect prior to the time the trip and fall injury accident occurred.
 This evidence may be used to show that defendant had actual knowledge of the dangerous condition or upon reasonable inspection should have known of the danger.

 Call Now To Speak To An Accident Lawyer For Free!